PeizhuoLi/ganimator/README.md

 ## Quick Start

 We provide several pretrained models for various characters.
-Download and extract the pretrained model from [Google Drive](https://drive.google.com/file/d/1pfX5Okl6vbk7_oDCRsQjtljvRRs22uOZ/view?usp=sharing).
+Download and extract the pretrained model from [Google Drive](https://drive.google.com/file/d/1NtTjchzExdXEzWFgTiu7OEw2O8srQSM7/view?usp=sharing).

 ### Novel motion synthesis

 Run `demo.sh`.
 The result for Salsa and Crab Dace will be saved in `./results/pre-trained/{name}/bvh`.
 The result after foot contact fix will be saved as `result_fixed.bvh`

-### Applications

-Under development.

 ### Evaluation